mendechris/mendechris.github.io/essays/return-of-the-javascript.md

 ## Javascript: Need to Know

 I don't like to label tools like language as "good" or "bad" since every language was useful at some point.
 From my limited experience, I think that Javascript is an extremely useful programming language for software engineering.
-Because of its prevalence in the Tech Industry, many frameworks use Javascript; it is much easier to work with a language that has an extensive library than to work with one that is not as well-supported.
-Javascript is also useful because it can be used to manipulate the Document Object Model (DOM) which allows us to dynamically access data and update information as needed.
+Because of its prevalence in the Tech Industry, many front-end frameworks use Javascript; it is much easier to work with a language that has an extensive library than to work with one that is not as well-supported.
+Javascript is also useful because it can be used to manipulate the Document Object Model (DOM) which allows us to dynamically access data and update information as needed without having to reload the webpage.

 ## WOD Is This All For?